-We give talks about our work and run workshops engaging the public with architecture.
-In 2014 we exhibited our projects at ‘MIPIM 2014’ property fair in France and 2014 London MIPIM and at the Shanghai Expo 2015 and London ‘Vision’ at Excel.
+We give talks about our work and run public consultation workshops.
+We exhibited our projects at many exhibitions in UK and internationally including at ‘MIPIM’ property fair in France and London and at the Shanghai Expo and London ‘Vision’ at Excel.

 Robin Mallalieu and Angela Brady are Directors of Brady Mallalieu and Angela is a Past President of RIBA (2011-2013) who gives many high profile talks around the world on sustainable design and the value of good design.

-She also curates international design exhibitions and works in fused glass and painted artworks, many included as private client commissions.
-She has edited 3 books on sustainable city making and was a keynote speaker at over 100 conferences worldwide speaking on sustainable architecture and city making.
+Angela also curates and takes part in many international Design & Crafts exhibitions and works in fused glass and paints artworks to client commissions.
+She has edited 3 books on sustainable city making and was a keynote speaker at over 100 conferences worldwide speaking on sustainable city making.